 The multidisciplinary team usually includes a psychologist, a speech pathologist, and a pediatrician or child psychiatrist.
 Conducting this assessment can result in a more accurate diagnosis.
 The diagnosis can also identify the best treatment plan for a child with autism.

 The test for determining if a child may have ASD consists of several procedures.
-These include watching and observing how a child plays and interacts with others, conducting interviews with the parents of the child, and reviewing and assessing the child’s developmental history.
+These include watching and observing how a child plays and interacts with others, conducting interviews with the child’s parents, and reviewing and assessing the child’s developmental history.
 The team of physicians also measures the child’s strengths and weaknesses in such areas as moving, communicating, and thinking.

 Screening Tools for Assessing Possible ASD in Children

-If you, as a parent or a caregiver, suspect a child may be exhibiting signs of ASD, here is a tool to help assess and/or screen the child for possible symptoms of autism:
+If you, as a parent or a caregiver, suspect a child may be exhibiting signs of ASD, a tool to help assess and/or screen the child for possible symptoms of autism is a Modified Checklist for Autism in Toddlers, Revised with Follow-up (M-CHAT-R/F).

 This tool is a two-stage parent-report screening process to assess possible ASD in children.
 The tool is designed to identify children 16 to 30 months of age effectively.
 It determines whether the child should undergo a more comprehensive assessment or evaluation for possible early signs of developmental delay or autistic behavior.

 The checklist is one of the tools recommended by the American Academy of Pediatrics (AAP) for screening children for possible ASD.
-The screening tool is implemented in two stages.
-The stages are:
+The screening tool is implemented in two stages: developmental screening and comprehensive diagnostic evaluation.

-This is a short test to determine whether a child is learning the basic skills appropriate to his/her age or if he/she is experiencing some delays in learning.
-During the screening, the attending physician may ask the parents several questions or talk and play with the child during the process to observe how he/she learns, behaves, speaks, and moves.
+Developmental screening is a short test to determine whether a child is learning the basic skills appropriate to their age or experiencing some learning delays.
+During the screening, the attending physician may ask the parents several questions or talk and play with the child to observe how they learn, behave, speak, and move.

-This second and final step in the process is a comprehensive evaluation to thoroughly assess the child’s health and behavior.
+This second and final step is a comprehensive evaluation to assess the child’s health and behavior thoroughly.
 The process includes a hearing and vision screening, genetic testing, neurological testing, and other medical testing.
 It also includes examining the child’s behavior and development and interviewing the parents about the child and their family.

-If you suspect your child to be experiencing developmental delays or autism, you should immediately take him/her to your family doctor, a pediatrician, or an autism specialist for further evaluation and diagnosis.
-These health professionals usually use the DSM-5 manual to break down the signs and symptoms of ASD into categories to effectively confirm a diagnosis of autism.
+If you suspect your child to be experiencing developmental delays or autism, you should immediately take them to your family doctor, a pediatrician, or an autism specialist for further evaluation and diagnosis.
+These health professionals usually use the DSM-5 manual to break down the signs and symptoms of ASD into categories to confirm a diagnosis of autism effectively.

 Here are some other tests and screening tools that can help in assessing if a child has autism: